sarthak268/sarthak268.github.io/_pages/beginning_of_infinity.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      The Beginning of Infinity by David Deutsch

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/beginning_of_infinity/
 ---

 <style type="text/css">